 3. Definition of “Unfit to Practise”

-Where a student is enrolled on a course leading directly (or partially) to a professional qualification or the right to practise a particular profession or calling, he/she will be regarded as “Unfit to Practise” when their behaviour or health raises a serious or persistent concern about their ability to continue on a course, or to practise in that profession or calling.
+Where a student is enrolled on a course leading directly (or partially) to a professional qualification or the right to practise a particular profession or calling, they will be regarded as “Unfit to Practise” when their behaviour or health raises a serious or persistent concern about their ability to continue on a course, or to practise in that profession or calling.
 This includes, but is not limited to the possibility that the student may be a risk to patients or the public, or may undermine trust in the profession.

 The University refers to specific Professional or Statutory Body guidance in determining whether a student is Unfit to Practise.